ansible-collections/cisco.iosxr/docs/cisco.iosxr.iosxr_interfaces_module.rst

 Synopsis
 --------
-- This module manages the interface attributes on Cisco IOS-XR network devices.
+- This module mages the inteface attriutes on Cisco IOS-XR network devices.